Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

    :escape: \

    "s3_key","string","The key of the Amazon S3 bucket containing the emoji image."
    "name","string","A name for the emoji.
+Up to 24 characters.
 This will be the text used to write the emoji.
 E.g., `:name:`."
    "mod_flair_only","boolean","Whether the emoji can only be used by mods.
 Default: false."
    "post_flair_allowed","boolean","Whether the emoji can be used on post flairs.
 Default: true."
    "user_flair_allowed","boolean","Whether the emoji can be used on user flairs.
 Default: true."